e2thex/thoughts/docs/The Schematic Approach.md

 - **Trained** through interaction and communication
 - **Abstract** across individuals and situations
 - **Probabilistic** in its inferences about other minds

-**Neuroscience example**: The *temporoparietal junction* and *medial prefrontal cortex* are involved in representing others' beliefs and intentions.
-Developmentally, children learn to construct this schema through play, storytelling, and conflict resolution.

 ---
 ### Schema Refinement Through Training: The Athlete Example

-Schemas are not fixed.
-They are continuously trained and refined through exposure, feedback, and repetition.
+While a schema is fixed, new schemas are created based on the previous but trained and refined through exposure, feedback, and repetition.
 In training, we do not simply memorize actions.
 We reshape the underlying simulator.

 Athletes are a clear example of this refinement: